The above quotations illustrate the division among the American public

 of all faiths holding

-one set of beliefs, while religious liberals, and those of no religion holding an opposing set.
+one set of beliefs, while religious liberals, and those with no religious affiliation hold an opposing set.

 environment or both, whether it is chosen or not chosen, whether it can be